Ko Kut / Koh Kood Information: The Island, Beaches and Accommodation

 Expect to pay around 14,500 Baht for the PADI open Water course; 3,000 – 3,500 Baht for a dive trip with two dives.
 And 1,200 Baht or so for a snorkelling trip.
 Prices include all equipment and lunch on the boat.

 If you have been researching Koh Kood then you’ll no doubt have heard how clear the brilliant blue water is.
 A video is worth a thousand words and this was made by a couple of our guests who also stayed on Koh Kood in early 2017.
 Filmed by Marc and his drone and edited by his daughter Dominique . . .

 How to Get to Koh Kood

-If you are coming from Koh Chang, both Bangbao boat and Kai Bae Hut speedboat run speedboat services from Koh Chang to Koh Mak to Koh Kood during the high Season.
-These usually start running on 1 November and stop on 30 April.
+If you are coming from Koh Chang, both Bangbao boat and Kai Bae Hut speedboat run speedboat services between Koh Chang – Koh Mak – Koh Kood during the high season.
+These usually start running on 1 November and stop some time in May.
 Buy tickets from any tour agent on Koh Chang.
-The one way price is 900 Baht per person.
+The one way price is 1,200 Baht per person.

-You’ll find detailed timetables and more information about the different boat services to Koh Kood on KohKoodFerries.com
+You’ll find up to date timetables and more information about the different boat services to Koh Kood on KohKoodFerries.com

 An Island Tour

 This video was filmed by a couple of visitors in 2019.
 It gives a good overview of some of Koh Kood’s sights and the main beaches.